 There are several factors which affected this analysis, and the level of power of each of the five forces.
 Some of the factors influencing the diagram include the following facts:

-The rivalry is high in this market and it is a big threat to WizzAir.
+The rivalry the CEE market is high and it is a big threat to WizzAir.
 A challenging competition is seen from Ryanair, due to the size of Ryanair’s financial capabilities and due to its lower unit cost than WizzAir.

 Possible reduction in the cost of jet fuel can provide opportunities to WizzAir, but potential increases can threat the company’s strategy.
 Further growth is dependent on terminal space, time slots and aircraft parking to operate the flights.
 This means that the suppliers dictate what the airline can or cannot do.